swaptacular/swpt_creditors/README.md

 PROTOCOL_BROKER_PREFETCH_COUNT=10

 # The binding key with which the "$PROTOCOL_BROKER_QUEUE"
-# RabbitMQ queue is bound to the "creditors_in" RabbitMQ topic
+# RabbitMQ queue is bound to the "ca.creditors" RabbitMQ topic
 # exchange (default "#").
 The binding key must consist of zero or
 # more 0s or 1s, separated by dots, ending with a hash symbol.
 # For example: "0.1.#", "1.#", or "#".